 If your cat has continued urinary tract problems after trying a high-quality, high-moisture diet, a a prescription food may be the solution.

 Hill’s Prescription Diet’s c/d formula is “clinically tested nutrition to lower the recurrence of most common urinary signs by 89%”.
-It helps to dissolve struvite stones and, according to Hill’s, reduces the risk of both struvite and calcium oxalate stones by promoting healthy pH levels and controlling key mineral concentrations.
+It helps to dissolve struvite stones and, according to Hill’s, this is a low ash cat food that reduces the risk of both struvite and calcium oxalate stones by promoting healthy pH levels and controlling key mineral concentrations.
 Its phosphorus content is 0.79% on a dry matter basis.

 The moisture content is between 70 and 80%, which is on par with other canned pate foods.